 You should take breaks if you decide to get noise-canceling headphones.
 Also, keep the volume at a minimum.

-Although noise-canceling headphones are portable and lightweight, they don’t last long.
-If you put them in your bag, they can be easily broken.
-It is always safer to be careful and keep them in a separate bag as much as possible.
+Noise-canceling headphones are movable and light, but they don’t last long.
+If you put them in your bag, they can easily get broken.
+It’s always best to be careful and keep them in their own bag as much as possible.
 This will help to avoid any tangling.

 These headphones are becoming more popular on the market.
 There are two main types of noise-canceling headphones people will consider: on-ear or over-ear.

 Both headphones feature closed earcups.
 You can disable ANC and still get noise cancellation.
 The only option is passive, thanks to padding.
-Passive noise-canceling headphones can only cancel sound to a maximum of 15-20 decibels.
+Passive noise-canceling headphones can only block up to 15-20 decibels of sound.

 Tip: For passive noise cancellation, consider circumaural headphones.
 They have high-quality foam padding made from noise-absorbing materials.
 These headphones are heavier than regular headphones.